Jose Miranda Player Props: Twins vs. Yankees

 Jose Miranda At The Plate

-- Miranda leads Minnesota with a slugging percentage of .267, fueled by two extra-base hits.
+- Miranda leads Minnesota in slugging percentage (.258) thanks to two extra-base hits.

-- Miranda enters this game on a five-game hitting streak.
-During his last outings, he's hitting .368.
+- Miranda has picked up a hit in 15 of 23 games this year, with multiple hits five times.

+- In 23 games played this year, he has not hit a long ball.

-- In 68.2% of his 22 games this season, Miranda has picked up at least one hit.
-He's also had five multi-hit games.
+- In seven games this season, Miranda has picked up an RBI, with more than one RBI once.

-- In 22 games played this season, he has not gone deep.

-- Miranda has driven in a run in seven games this year (31.8%), including one multiple-RBI game.

-- He has scored in six games this season (27.3%), but has had no multi-run games.
+- He has scored a run in six of 23 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.